Anonymous6598/Anonymous6598/README.md

 If somebody is very ambitious, i'll be glad to see you as a friend

 I also have second account AnonymousUbuntu2304.
-Subscribe to it please.
-Support my Linux account.
+Subscribe to it, please.
+Support my adventure s on Linux.